Eisenwave/obj2voxel/README.md

 **Explanation:** obj2voxel takes only positonal arguments:

-- `in_file` is the relative or absolute path to the input file
+- `in_file` is the relative or absolute path to the input file.
+  Depending on the extension `.stl` or `.obj` a different input format is chosen.
+  If the file type can't be detected, the default is Wavefront OBJ.
 - `out_file` is the relative or absolue path to the output file.
-Depending on the extension `qef` or `vl32` a different output format is chosen.
+  Depending on the extension `.qef` or `.vl32` a different output format is chosen.
+  There is no default so obj2voxel exits if it can't be chosen.
 - `resolution` is the maximum voxel grid resolution on any axis.
 - `color_strat` is a coloring strategy for when multiple triangles occupy one voxel.
   `max` means that the greatest triangle section is chosen for coloring.